jasonballejo/phase-1-project/README.md

 ## Contributing
 For major changes, please open an issue first to discuss what you would like to change or add!

-Please make sure to update tests as appropriate.

 Fonts added on the page are credited to Google Fonts.
-Credit Pokemon API + artworks from https://pokeapi.co/.
+Credit Pokemon API + artwork from https://pokeapi.co/.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)